-Do not look for sources in the system default directory.
+-nostdinc Do not look for sources in the system default directory. -nostdlib Do not look for library files in the system default directory. ext=exte ension Specify an alternate ali file extension.

---ext=extension

-Specify an alternate ali file extension.
 The default is ali and other extensions (e.g. gli for C/C++ sources) may be specified via this switch.
 Note that if this switch overrides the default, only the new extension will be considered.

-Specifies the default location of the runtime library.
-Same meaning as the equivalent gnatmake flag ([Switches for gnatmake], page 79).

-If this switch is set gnaturef will output the parent type reference for each matching derived types.

-If this switch is set, the output file names will be preceded by their directory (if the file was found in the search path).
-If this switch is not set, the directory will not be printed.

-If this switch is set, information is output only for library-level entities, ignoring local entities.
-The use of this switch may accelerate gnatfind and gnatxref.

-Equivalent to -aODIR -aIDIR.

--pFILE

-Specify a configuration file to use to list the source and object directories.

-If a file is specified, then the content of the source directory and object directory lines are added as if they had been specified respectively by -aI and -a0.

-See [Configuration Files for gnatxref and gnatfind], page 183 for the syntax of this configuration file.

-Output only unused symbols.
-This may be really useful if you give your main compilation unit on the command line, as gnatxref will then display every unused entity and 'with'ed package.

-Instead of producing the default output, gnatxref will generate a tags file that can be used by vi.
-For examples how to use this feature, see [Examples of gnatxref Usage], page 185.
+RTS=rts- -path Specifies the default location of the runtime library.
+Same meaning as the equivalent gnatmake flag ([Switches for gnatmake], page 79). -d If this switch is set gnatxref will output the parent type reference for each matching derived types. -f If this switch is set, the output file names will be preceded by their directory (if the file was found in the search path).
+If this switch is not set, the directory will not be printed. -g If this switch is set, information is output only for library-level entities, ignoring local entities.
+The use of this switch may accelerate gnatfind and gnatxref. -IDIR Equivalent to -aODIR -aIDIR. -p FILE Specify a configuration file to use to list the source and object directories.
+If a file is specified, then the content of the source directory and object directory lines are added as if they had been specified respectively by $-aI$ and $-aO$.
+See [Configuration Files for gnatxref and gnatfind], page 184 for the syntax of this configuration file. -u Output only unused symbols.
+This may be really useful if you give your main compilation unit on the command line, as gnatxref will then display every unused entity and 'with'ed package. -v Instead of producing the default output, gnatxref will generate a tags file that can be used by vi.
+For examples how to use this feature, see [Examples of gnatxref Usage], page 186.
 The tags file is output to the standard output, thus you will have to redirect it to a file.